wave2future/lucastizma_helpers/README.markdown

     [ CATransition animationWithType:kCATransitionFade subtype:nil duration:0.4
               timingFunctionWithName:kCAMediaTimingFunctionEaseInEaseOut onLayer:someView.layer ];

-Also, if you find yourself typically creating the same simple animations over and over, you can use a standard animation method provided by `CATransition+STAdditions`: `[ CATransition standardFadeAnimationOnLayer:someView.layer ];` In these methods, default duration and timing functions values are used.
+Also, if you find yourself typically creating the same simple animations over and over, you can use a standard animation method provided by `CATransition+LTAdditions`: `[ CATransition standardFadeAnimationOnLayer:someView.layer ];` In these methods, default duration and timing functions values are used.

-NSArray+STAdditions<a name="nsarray+stadditions"></a>
+NSArray+LTAdditions<a name="nsarray+ltadditions"></a>
 -------------------
 [(back to top)](#top)

-### NSArray+STAdditions Methods ###
+### NSArray+LTAdditions Methods ###

     - ( NSArray * )sortedArrayWithDescriptorKey:( NSString * )key ascending:( BOOL )ascending;
     - ( NSArray * )sortedArrayWithDescriptorKeys:( NSArray * )keys ascending:( BOOL )ascending;

 *This class should not contain any implementation-specific details.*

-`NSArray+STAdditions` simplifies the sorting of arrays using sort descriptors.
+`NSArray+LTAdditions` simplifies the sorting of arrays using sort descriptors.

 For example, compare